VirgillP/API-testing-and-Validation/README.md

 I used a GitHub generated token and my GitHub username and all works fine.

 ## Links
-I have installed Behat and Composer my parent project directory.
+I have installed Behat and Composer in my parent project directory.
 Here are the links to install them both;
 - https://docs.behat.org/en/latest/quick_start.html#installation
 - https://getcomposer.org/download/